fdietz/vue_components_book_manuscript/3-component-composition-with-slots.md

 </template>
 ```

-You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-3/example-1).
+I> You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-3/example-1).

 The `modal-body` contains a `slot` component which acts as a placeholder for our content we passed along above.
 It will not be visible in the browser DOM and will be replaced with our content.

+{width=70%}
 ![Screenshot of Chrome Devtools Elements Tab](images/modal_dom.png)

 The `modal-background` class used to render a darkened overlay underneath the modal dialog.
 Additionally, it emits a `click` event to close the dialog.
 The `self` [event modifier](https://vuejs.org/v2/guide/events.html#Event-Modifiers) is used to make sure the event is only emitted when clicking the background and not when clicking the modal dialog itself.

 ## Named Slots

 In our previous example we used the "default slot" to pass along all content to our modal component.
-In the next example we improve the modal dialog component further by using "named slots" which enables users of the component to pass along content to multiple named slots.
+In the next example we improve the modal dialog component further by using "named slots" which enables users of the component to inject content in multiple places.

 In order to become more flexible, we introduce named slots for the header, body and footer.
 Here is the definition of our markup: